Exploring the adaptive voter model dynamics with a mathematical triple jump: Solving the PDE

 Such PDEs can be solved by the method of characteristics \cite{ockendon}.
-The central idea of this method is to describe the solution surface parametrically, and hence capture the dynamics with a low-dimensional set of ODEs in $(x_1,\dots,x_m,u)$-space: the \emph{bicharacteristic equations}
+The central idea is to describe the solution surface $Q=Q(t,x,y)$ parametrically.
+Three parameters are required, labelled $\eta$, $\xi_1$, $\xi_2$.
+The method captures the dynamics with a low-dimensional set of ODEs: the \emph{bicharacteristic equations}